andreweinhorn/marsrover/readme.md

 4. INPUT FILE

 The marsrover script expects input in the form of a text file following a specific format.
-NB.
-There should be no empty lines in the input files!

 Example Input File:
 7 7